Jul 19th, 2018

 Rafael has guided in Tsimane, Rio Marie, Pirarucu and Kendjam (which is his personal favorite)

 1. Arguably the most beautiful, clear flowing jungle river in Brazil with fishing reminiscent of great western trout fishing.

 2. Great light tackle, top-water sight fishing for multiple species of hard fighting jungle fish.

 3. Incredible wildlife and birding.

-4. Ultra pristine wilderness setting with a deluxe safari camp.
+4. Ultra pristine wilderness setting with a deluxe jungle lodge.

 5. Incredible native culture in one of the most untouched indigenous tribes in the entire Amazon and true adventure travel.

 Guests fly into Manaus, Brazil and overnight before taking a three hour charter flight to the remote village of Kendjam.
 After meeting the villagers and their chiefs, guests will travel three hours downstream by motorized canoe to the remote safari camp.

 They fish multiple beats of the Iriri River.
 These beats are 40-60 KM downstream of the village and ultra pristine with lots of fish and varying water types.
 Boat fishing and wade fishing are both available.